-- Mail can be sent to the Fellows' home departments. - Fellows can change their address in the UP directory and have mail sent to mentors' offices. - Arrange for Fellows to get a key for Room 406 from the Board Office. - Telephones: Fellows can use their cell phones or should update their directory entry to reflect their new phone number according to their assigned desk in Room 406.
+- o Mail can be sent to the Fellows' home departments. - Fellows can change their address in the UP directory and have mail sent to mentors' offices. - Arrange for Fellows to get a key for Room 406 from the Board Office in 201 Old Main - Telephones: Fellows can use their cell phones or should update their directory entry to reflect their new phone number according to their assigned desk in Room 406.
 (Note: Mentor's office pays for the phone line). - Parking - The hosting unit (mentor) is responsible for providing a parking permit to their Fellow.